 Tempeh is just the latest food that has disappeared from grocers’ shelves.
 Earlier in 2020, pork and beef products were in short supply due to processing plant closures.
 Seafood is also increasingly unavailable because of supply chain challenges, restrictions placed on boat seafarers and the closure of restaurants.
 Even the cans and bottles used to store foods are in short supply because of restrictions on Chinese imports.
-2021 promises fewer empty shelves, but higher prices will infect just about every item purchased by consumers.
+2021 and 2022 promises more empty shelves, and higher prices will infect just about every item purchased by consumers.

-One of the more ominous signs: The consumer price index, which tracks how much U.S. consumers pay for a basket of goods, rose 2.6% in March from the year-ago period.
+One of the more ominous signs: The consumer price index, which tracks how much U.S. consumers pay for a basket of goods, rose an unprecedented 6.2% in October from the year-ago period.
+That’s the highest jump in over 30 years.
 Slightly more than half of Americans say they already have or plan to stockpile food and other essentials, says a recent poll from Sports and Leisure Research Group, Engagious and ROKK Solutions.
 The main reason cited: fears of a resurgent pandemic, which could lead to disruptions such as new restrictions on businesses.

 Availability of produce has been impacted by farm worker safety and transportation disruptions.
 Among the list of foods that have been in short supply include: